randomlulli/AMD-HW2/README.md

 # AMD-HW2
 The repository for the group of AMD.
 Powered by Camilla, Ibrahim and Luca.

+In the notebbok there are all comments needed to comprend the execution and relative output.

 #----------------------------------------------------------------

 # Homework 2 - eCommerce analytics